ivantcholakov/starter-public-edition-3/README.md

 you would not be forced to rename them according to the new strict "ucfirst" naming convention.
 * Native PHP session support by default.
 * Modular Extensions - HMVC for CodeIgniter, https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc
-* Enhanced bootsrapping process by Ivan Tcholakov, see the content of the folder platform/core/bootstrap/.
+* Enhanced bootsrapping process, see the content of the folder platform/core/bootstrap/.
 In addition to the normal MVC execution, it is possible to run non-MVC scripts, for example:

 ```php